-- USB memory stick, portable hard drive, or a reliable cloud back-up network to save your work.
-Please be aware that you are responsible for backing up your own work. - A Bluetooth or laptop-compatible mouse.
+• USB memory stick, portable hard drive, or a reliable cloud back-up network to save your work.
+Please be aware that you are responsible for backing up your own work.

+• A Bluetooth or laptop-compatible mouse.
 If you plan to use a laptop primarily for work, you will need to purchase a mouse to bring with you to class.
 This is essential for learning proper techniques in Illustrator and Photoshop (trackpads are inaccurate).
 You may purchase whatever mouse suits you and your laptop, but here's a recommended Bluetooth model from Amazon.
+NOTE: If you plan to use the desktop o

-NOTE: If you plan to use the desktop computers in the lab you do not have to purchase a mouse. - You may also be given readings from PDF files that are on the class server.
+Bluetooth model from Amazon.
+NOTE: If you plan to use the desktop computers in the lab you do not have to purchase a mouse.

+• You may also be given readings from PDF files that are on the class server.